SeanU2022/Sean-Wallace-README-generator/README.md

-# Sean-Wallace-README-generator
+# Sean Wallace README generator
 Creates a README.md file from command line prompts

-### Seanzies Professional README Generator
+### Seans Professional README Generator

 This is a command-line application that generates a professional README.md file from the users' prompted inputs.